 “We recognize that our approach as regulators must continue to evolve, to anticipate and meet the challenges and opportunities of the coming decades,” Gottleib said.

-What Medical Device Manufacturers Should Be Doing Now
+What Medical Device Manufacturers Should Do to Reduce Risk

 As for whether all of these well-intentioned actions will have a meaningful improvement on public health, only time will tell.